http://www.saltworkstechnologies.com

 between diluent and concentrate to effect desalination, it is

-possible to use solar energy or another form of readily accessible
+possible to use solar energy or another form of readily

-drive voltage.
-Thus, energy that would otherwise be wasted can be
+to generate the drive voltage.
+Thus, energy that would otherwise

-used to generate the concentrate and to effect desalination,
+be wasted can be used to generate the concentrate and to effect

-allowing for less electrically intensive desalination of saltwater
+desalination, allowing for less electrically intensive

-relative to prior art methods of and means for desalination.
-This
+desalination of saltwater relative to prior art methods of and

-is especially beneficial as arid climates are those with abundant
+means for desalination.
+This is especially beneficial as arid

-available solar energy and are also those that are likely to
+also those that are likely to require desalination.

 [0049] A further advantage of the present invention is that as